WonilH/yellow_ketchapp/client_pyside/README.md

-# GUI gRPC Client Template
+# PySide gRPC Client Template

 This directory contains a simple GUI application written in Python using the PySide6 toolkit that communicates with the gRPC server.
 In addition to sending a greeting, the client can now list images available on the server and download the selected file.